jakubpulaczewski/pipeline-flow/docs/pages/intro/concurrency.rst

 Threading in Python
 ---------------------
-The CPython Implementation of Python uses a Global Interpreter Lock (GIL) that allows only one thread to hold the control of the Python interpreter at a time.
+The CPython implementation of Python uses a Global Interpreter Lock (GIL) that allows only one thread to control the Python interpreter at any given time.
+While it's technically possible to counter this limitation by running multiple processes, each with its own Python interpreter on a separate CPU core, this approach is generally not recommended due to the large overhead of managing multiple processes.
+It's also not a feasible solution for I/O-bound tasks, but rather for CPU-bound tasks.

-This prevents multiple threads from executing Python code concurrently, making it challenging to achieve true parallelism with threads, as shown in the illustration below.
+Threading in python can be visualized as follows:

 .. figure:: ../../_static/threading_gil.png
    :align: center